Romans 1:28–32 (NKJV)

 28 And even as they did not like to retain God in their knowledge, God gave them over to a debased mind, to do those things which are not fitting; 29 being filled with all unrighteousness, sexual immorality, wickedness, covetousness, maliciousness; full of envy, murder, strife, deceit, evil-mindedness; they are whisperers, 30 backbiters, haters of God, violent, proud, boasters, inventors of evil things, disobedient to parents, 31 undiscerning, untrustworthy, unloving, unforgiving, unmerciful; 32 who, knowing the righteous judgment of God, that those who practice such things are deserving of death, not only do the same but also approve of those who practice them.

 Paul reminds us in Romans 1 that God is just.
 Therefore, when peoples spurn Him and reject His moral law, He eventually hands them over to a debased mind.
 And this debased mind bears numerous bitter fruits.
-Today we consider the fifth of these twenty three fruits: envy.
+Today we consider the sixth of these twenty three fruits: envy.
 Paul writes that unbelieving societies are “full of envy.”

 So what is envy?
 Let us begin by distinguishing envy from jealousy.
 While they are commonly confused, Scripturally they are quite distinct.
 Jealousy is the emotion aroused by the fear of losing something that is one’s own.
 So an unfaithful husband or wife will arouse the jealousy of their spouse.
 Their spouse fears to lose that which is lawfully theirs.
 While sinful men can be aroused to jealousy unjustly or use their jealousy to justify wickedness, jealousy itself is not condemned in Scripture.
 After all, God Himself is jealous of the affections of His people.
 Moses instructs the people of Israel, “you shall worship no other god, for the Lord, whose name is Jealous, is a jealous God” (Ex 34:14).
 God protects that which is rightfully His own.